 2. Research the Market

-Market research and testing is of vital importance.
+Market research and testing are of vital importance.
 If you are serious about maximizing your profits, research your target market’s color responses.
 Design several versions of the site, and test those designs on the target market.

 3. Watch the Top Retailers